typicode/pinst/README.md

 > `pinst` lets you have `postinstall` hook that runs only in dev 🍺

 This can be useful if you want to automatically run commands just after `npm install`, but don't want your package users to be affected.

-Alternatively, you can also use it the other way around and prevent `postinstall` hook to run in dev (that's how I'm using it for [husky](https://github.com/typicode/husky)).

 ## Usage